 From these, you’ll be able to see more in depth analysis and findings from the brightest minds in the industry, as well as continued tactics and tasks that can help your site perform better in Penguin’s midst.
 You and your site are going to be just fine.
 Just keep your eyes peeled, keep your tactics honest, and keep your users in mind in the links you build and content you create.
 Your audience, and search engines, will appreciate the hard work.
 Good luck!

-If you have any questions for Marcel Digital and our team of SEO experts, feel free to contact us, find us on Twitter, Facebook, LinkedIn, or Google+, or shoot us an email - we’re more than happy to help in whatever we can and answer whatever questions you may have!
+If you have any questions for Marcel Digital and our team of SEO experts, feel free to contact us, find us on Twitter, Facebook, LinkedIn, or shoot us an email - we’re more than happy to help in whatever we can and answer whatever questions you may have!
 Good luck!